JonJagger/cyber-dojo/readme.txt

 =========
-It used to be the case that a run-the-tests event would cause all the browser's visible files to be saved into the avatar's sandbox folder along with the language's hidden files and then the cyberdojo.sh file would be run on those files.
+It used to be the case that a run-the-tests event would cause all the browser's visible files to be saved into the avatar's sandbox folder along with the language's hidden files and then the cyber-dojo.sh file would be run on those files.
 This is no longer the case.
-Now, the browser's visible files and the language's hidden files are saved to a temporary dir under cyberdojo/sandboxes/ and the cyberdojo.sh file is run from there.
+Now, the browser's visible files and the language's hidden files are saved to a temporary dir under cyberdojo/sandboxes/ and the cyber-dojo.sh file is run from there.
 This run generates output which is captured and parsed to determine the appropriate traffic-light colour (red, amber, or green).
 Then, the visible files (with the output added to it) and the red/amber/green status is saved in the avatar's sandbox folder and git